 Relocating underground services in Toorak Road West

-These works will be delivered by John Holland and will be coordinated with the new tram infrastructure works delivered by Yarra Trams.
+These works are being delivered by John Holland and Yarra Trams, and will be coordinated with the new tram infrastructure works also being delivered by Yarra Trams.

 Building the new tram infrastructure

 The new tram infrastructure will be delivered in stages to minimise the impacts on the local community, road and tram users.

 During construction, there will be temporary changes to traffic conditions in the local area.
 These changes will vary depending on the stage of works.

 Traffic management will be in place during construction to ensure the safety of work crews and pedestrians, and to maintain flow of traffic.

 Changes to the road network and car parking on Toorak Road West will be communicated in advance of the works.

 Construction impacts, such as noise and dust, will be managed and mitigation strategies put in place to minimise disruption to the community.

 During construction of the new tram infrastructure there will be temporary changes to tram services on St Kilda Road and Toorak Road.
 Further information on these changes and bus replacement services will be provided ahead of works commencing.